Council Meetings

 IV.
 Early Intervention Colorado report/business

-8:15-8:30: Unfinished business and adjournment
+8:25-8:30: Unfinished business and adjournment

 Did you know that you can now subscribe to receive regular communications, meeting announcements, and other information from Triad?
+Visit our website at triadecc.org.

- Times noted are approximate, with time being allowed for organic discussion when possible.
+Times noted are approximate, with time being allowed for organic discussion when possible.

 Next meeting: